AnthonyTechnologies/python-styleguide/syntax.md

 Comments should be as readable as narrative text, with proper capitalization and punctuation.
 In many cases, complete sentences are more readable than sentence fragments.
-Shorter comments, such as comments at the end of a line of code, can sometimes be less formal, but you should be consistent with your style.
+Shorter comments, such as comments at the end of a line of code, can sometimes be less formal, but the style should remain consistent.

 ### 2.13 Mathematical Notation